zepvalue/zepvalue/README.md

 - :art: Originally from Italy where I started my own company http://ubqart.com/
 - :gem: I been playing with some Rails https://www.themovementcreative.com/move-more
-- :video_game: I am a fan of games with incredibly complex phisics and I enjoy exploring Unity during the freetime
+- :video_game: I am a fan of simulators with incredibly complex phisics and I enjoy exploring Unity during the freetime

 Catch you on the other side of the portal<br/><br/>
 <img src="https://octodex.github.com/images/chellocat.jpg" alt="drawing" width="100"/>